dgraph-io/dgraph-docs/content/graphql/schema/types.md

 +++
-title = "Types"
+title = "Types in GraphQL"
-description = "How to use GraphQL types to set a GraphQL schema for the Dgraph database.
-Includes scalars, enums, types, interfaces, union, password, & geolocation types." weight = 2
+description = "How to use GraphQL types to set up a GraphQL schema for the Dgraph database.
+Includes scalars, enums, types, interfaces, union, password, &amp; geolocation types." weight = 2
 [menu.main]
+    name = "Types"
     parent = "schema"
 +++

-This page describes how to use GraphQL types to set the a GraphQL schema for Dgraph database.
+This page describes how you can use GraphQL types to set up a GraphQL schema for Dgraph database.

 ### Scalars